 Ukraine Labor Market Intelligence: Sector Profiles Series

 Ukraine’s future economic recovery hinges on people and places: where jobs are, where workers live, and how fast skills can be built for critical roles.
-This series, produced by IREX with EasyBusiness, translates some of the latest labor-market data from Ukraine into actionable guidance for funders, employers, and implementers.
+This series, produced by IREX with our Ukrainian partner, EasyBusiness, translates some of the latest labor-market data from Ukraine into actionable guidance for investors, employers, and government.
 The series focuses on five key sectors: Construction, Logistics, Energy, Manufacturing, and Technology.
-These are sectors where smart, targeted investments can drive Ukraine’s economic rebuilding.
+These five sectors were selected because they are strategically important for Ukraine’s economy, have been significantly affected by the war, are central to recovery and modernization, and face acute labor and skill shortages that require targeted analysis and intervention.

 Our guiding question in developing these profiles was: How can Ukraine close urgent workforce gaps while also improving long-term economic resilience?